cupcakearmy/cryptgeon/README.md

 ## Features

+- server cannot decrypt contents due to client side encryption
 - view and time constrains
 - in memory, no persistence
-- in browser encryption → server cannot decrypt contents
 - obligatory dark mode support

 ## How does it work?